NetSparkleUpdater/NetSparkle/README.md

 NetSparkle is a software update framework for C# that is compatible with .NET Core 3+ and .NET Framework 4.5.2+, has pre-built UIs for .NET Framework (WinForms, WPF) and .NET Core (WinForms, WPF, Avalonia), uses Ed25519 or other signatures, and even allows for custom UIs or no UI at all!
 You provide, somewhere on the internet, an [app cast](#app-cast) with update and version information, along with release notes in Markdown or HTML format.
 This library then helps you check for an update, show the user the release notes, and offer to download/install the new version of the software.

 The `develop` branch has changed significantly from `master` and represents a major 2.0 version update.
-NetSparkle 2.0, currently in beta, brings the ability to customize most of NetSparkle -- custom UIs are easy, you can have custom app cast downloaders and handlers (e.g. for FTP download or JSON appcasts), and more!
+NetSparkle 2.0, currently in beta, brings the ability to customize most of NetSparkle -- custom UIs are easy, you can have custom app cast downloaders and handlers (e.g. for FTP download or JSON app casts), and more!

 Built-in supported update download types:
 * Windows -- .exe, .msi, .msp